rerrorctf/ret/README.md

 2) Searches for interesting files within the current directory.
 3) Ensures that the hidden .ret directory skeleton exists.
 4) Unzips any .zip files that it can.
-5) Adds any interesting files this includes those found by unzipping and ignores .zip files.
+5) Adds any interesting files.
+This includes those found by unzipping and ignores .zip files.
 6) Shows `status`.
 7) If the wizard thinks there is an elf file it will invoke `pwn` for you.
 8) If you provided an ip or an ip and a port wizard will pass these to `pwn` for you.
-8) Executes the `wizardpostcommand` from ~/.config/ret.
+9) Executes the `wizardpostcommand` from ~/.config/ret.

 https://github.com/rerrorctf/ret/blob/main/commands/wizard.go